-16.11 / An increased amount of outdoor shisha premises are emerging in the city, often as ancillary uses within cafés and restaurants that then incrementally expand.
+20.11 / An increased amount of outdoor shisha premises are emerging in the city, often as ancillary uses within cafés and restaurants that then incrementally expand.
 Estimates indicate that from the period 2010 - 2013, the number of premises more than doubled, from 60, to more than 130.13 Such premises are distributed across the city, with notable concentrations in Edgware Road.

-16.12 / The use of premises and outdoor areas for shisha smoking is a sui generis use, meaning that where an applicant seeks to change the use of premises or outdoor areas for shisha smoking, planning permission will be required.
+20.12 / The use of premises and outdoor areas for shisha smoking is a sui generis use, meaning that where an applicant seeks to change the use of premises or outdoor areas for shisha smoking, planning permission will be required.

-16.13 / In addition to its direct health impact, outdoor shisha smoking, which often occurs late at night, can harm amenity through increased noise, odour and fumes, particularly in areas with large concentrations of these uses.
+20.13 / In addition to its direct health impact, outdoor shisha smoking, which often occurs late at night, can harm amenity through increased noise, odour and fumes, particularly in areas with large concentrations of these uses.
 This, in turn, can also have an impact on quality of life and public health.
 A loss of retail units for shisha smoking can result in a change of character and function of established shopping areas.
-The use of outdoor tables, chairs, and charcoal burners can also block pavements
+The use of outdoor tables, chairs, and charcoal burners can also block pavements making it more difficult for people to get around the city.
+We

-17. Community infrastructure and facilities
+21. Community infrastructure and facilities